EuBIC/EuBIC2023/README.md

 ![Logo](graphics/logo_2023.svg)

-The EuBIC 2023 developer's meeting will bring together scientists active in the field of computational proteomics.
+The EuBIC 2023 developers meeting will bring together scientists active in the field of computational proteomics.

 __This repository collects proposals for [hackathon](https://en.wikipedia.org/wiki/Hackathon) projects at the EuBIC 2023 developer's meeting.__ For details about the submission format, see below.